sigstore/sigstore-python/README.md

 Verification inputs:
   --certificate FILE, --cert FILE
-                        The PEM-encoded certificate to verify against
-                        (default: None)
-  --signature FILE      The signature to verify against (default: None)
+                        The PEM-encoded certificate to verify against; not used with multiple inputs (default: None) --signature FILE      The signature to verify against; not used with multiple inputs (default: None)

 Extended verification options:
   --cert-email EMAIL    The email address to check for in the certificate's